 Again, we would caution only that you don't confuse additional functionality with additional value.
 It is likely that the full feature set is good for you, but if you will never use Access or Publisher, it isn't offering you greater value.
-(See also: This is not spam: How to create bulk emails in Microsoft Outlook 2013.)

 Office 365 vs Office 2013: devices